-Municipal bonds (as measured by the Bloomberg Barclays Municipal Bond Index) returned 0.2% in March, with higher yields luring investors back into the sector as seasonal supply did not materialize.
-Month-to-date returns in April have been stronger (0.9%), which has made valuations slightly less attractive in the intermediate part of the curve.
+Municipal bonds (as measured by the Bloomberg Barclays Municipal Bond Index) returned 0.7% in April, with higher yields luring investors back into the sector as seasonal supply did not materialize.
+Month-to-date returns in May have continued recent strength (0.5%).
 Markets are still waiting more details on the Trump administration's policy impacts with particular focus on tax policy and infrastructure spending.
 Municipal bonds' credit quality remains generally good; problem issuers remain isolated and have not impacted the broader market.